DoepDopiDope/WerewolvesCompany/README.md

 Once in the Werewolves menu, you can add or remove roles from the current setup by typing :
 - werewolves add Role_Name N - Add N (if provided, else 1) of the selected role
 - werewolves del Role_Name   - delete the role from the current list
-- werewolves del *           - deleletes all roles from the current list
+- werewolves del *           - deletes all roles from the current list

 You can get informations on a role by typing:
 - werewolves Role_Name